 Many investment options have charges and restrictions that apply when you remove money or transfer funds.
 The dollar amount that can be removed or transferred may be restricted along with the dates on which such transactions can be made.
-The plan administrator can tell you more about these charges and restrictions and when they will apply.

-You decide how to use the investment options for your contributions and the contributions we make for you.
+You decide how to direct the investment options for your contributions and the contributions we make for you.